 Numbers of released fish are increasing in many South Atlantic fisheries.
 Improving information on released fish is a priority research need for the Council and a commonly identified assessment research need.
 There is limited information available on released scamp grouper from the commercial, for-hire, and recreational sectors.

 Scamp will be undergoing a stock assessment in 2019/2020.
-Having information to characterize the lengths of released scamp would be useful in the upcoming stock assessment.
+Having information to characterize the lengths of released scamp would be useful in the upcoming stock assessment and for the future management of scamp.
 Additionally, information on depth of released fish and release treatments could also help refine mortality estimates.

 We’re looking for commercial, for-hire, and recreational fishermen to participate in the SAFMC Scamp Release project.
 Follow the steps below to get started!

-- Contact Julia Byrd (firstname.lastname@example.org or 843-302-8439) to set up an account for the mobile app, SAFMC Release.
+- Contact Julia Byrd (email@example.com or 843-302-8439) or fill out this online form to set up an account for the mobile app, SAFMC Release.
 Once an account is set up, you will be emailed information to log into the app.

 - Download the free mobile app from the Apple App store or Google play store.